asyml/ForteHealth/README.md

 * a `PlainTextReader` that reads data from text files, given by the `input_path`
 * a `SpacyProcessor` that calls SpaCy to split the sentences, create tokenization, pos tagging, NER and umls_linking
-* and finally the processor `NegationContextAnalyzer` detects negated contexts

 Let's see it run in action!